-Microsoft has made available as a download, the complete Group Policy Settings Reference Guide for Windows Vista, Windows 7, Windows 8, Windows Server 2003 SP2, Windows Server 2008 R2 and Windows Server 2012.
+Microsoft has updated and made available as a download, the complete Group Policy Settings Reference Guide for Windows 10, Windows 8.1, Windows 8, Windows 7, Windows Vista, Windows Server 2016, Windows Server 2003 SP2, Windows Server 2008 R2 and Windows Server 2012 R2.
 The download is available in the form of spreadsheets for different operating systems.
 So you can download the spreadsheet only for those operating system/s which you may be interested in.

 The Group Policy Editor offers filtering options.
-This spreadsheets too offer filtering capabilities, that will let you view a specific subset of data, based on one value or a combination of values that are available in one or more of the columns.
+These spreadsheets too, offer filtering capabilities, that will let you view a specific subset of data, based on one value or a combination of values that are available in one or more of the columns.

 These spreadsheets list the policy settings for computer and user configurations that are included in the Administrative template files delivered with the Windows operating systems specified.
 You can configure these policy settings when you edit Group Policy Objects.